fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

   in case the user was missing one of them and you wanted to supply defaults.

-#### How can I use fvwm with GNOME version >= 2 or KDE version >= 2?

-  __OLD__

-  Most standard applications work as any other application with fvwm.
-However, some features and special applications such as panels, pagers, taskbars and desktops need a special support.
-Interaction between the window manager, the desktop environment and applications is standardized in the Extended Window Manager Hints specification. fvwm supports this specification since the 2.5.x series (GNOME, GTK, KDE and QT since their version 2).
-See the "Extended Window Manager Hints" section of the fvwm manual page and the commands and styles which start with "EWMH" for more details.

-  You can use fvwm as the GNOME window manager.
-For this, start GNOME (gnome-session).
-The game is to replace the running window manager (sawfish or metacity by default) by fvwm.
-You may try to type "fvwm --replace&" in a terminal.
-If this does not work kill fvwm and open the session properties dialog (run "gnome-session-properties&" in a terminal) and change, in the second tab, the metacity (or sawfish) Style value from "Restart" to "Normal" (do not forget to "Apply" this change), so that gnome-session won't restart it when you kill it.
-Then, run "killall metacity; sleep 1; fvwm &" in a terminal.
-After you have succeeded starting fvwm you just have to save your session (say via GNOME session logout).
-The next time you start gnome-session, fvwm will be used (and you do not need to save the session again at logout).
-Note that if you use gnome-smproxy, and run an FvwmButtons which swallows some applications which use the old session protocol these applications are restarted by gnome-session and FvwmButtons at session restart which can cause trouble.

-  You can also use fvwm as the KDE window manager.
-KDE is started by a shell script called "startkde".
-This script starts ksmserver which starts the window manager (kwin by default).
-To start fvwm you should add the option "-w fvwm" to the ksmserver command line (close to the end of the script).
-You may copy startkde to startkde_fvwm somewhere in your path, edit startkde_fvwm and finally replace startkde by startkde_fvwm in your X startup script (e.g., ~/.xinitrc, ~/.Xclients or ~/.xsession).
-Note that ksmserver does not support the fvwm Restart command.
-You should use "Restart fvwm" for restarting fvwm.
-But if you do that it is a bad idea to save the session later.

-* * *

 Features, configuration, functions & commands
 =============================================

-#### I use fvwm on a RedHat Linux system and can't figure out how to change my fvwm configuration.
-I've read the fvwm man page but when I edit my .fvwm2rc nothing seems to happen.
-What's going on?

-  __OLD__

-  RedHat Linux installs the X server accompanied (by default) by a configuration management system.
-In earlier releases it was called TheNextLevel and in more recent releases it's called AnotherLevel.
-For further information about TheNextLevel, consult RedHat's documentation in /usr/doc/TheNextLevel/.
-For information about AnotherLevel, do a 'man AnotherLevel'.

 #### Is it possible to raise a window when I click into the window itself, not just the border?